 Tublay is now a growing ecotourism hub in Benguet.
 Recently, Gina Lopez, former DENR Secretary, has been visiting the municipality to help in developing ecotourism projects.
 Such initiatives will be a big help in uplifting the local communities while promoting the conservation of the natural wonders of Tublay.
 One of the locally-popular destinations in Tublay is the so-called Asin Hot Spring, located at sitio Asin in Tuel, Tublay.

 Asin hot spring emerges from the rock creases and directly flow down the Tuel river.
-A hose has been put in place to channel the thermal waters to a shallow pool on the river.
+One would simply wonder where the waters are coming from.
+One of the local officials mentioned that there might be a nearby extinct volcano.
+On another note, a hose has been put in place to channel the thermal waters to a shallow pool on the river.
 Recently, the barangay officials of Tuel made some additional improvements on the site.

 According to the locals, the hottest part can boil an egg.
 We never tried doing that though.
-We just relaxed ourselves on the pool while gazing at the rising steams oozing with the thermal waters.
+We just relaxed ourselves on one of the pools of Asin Hot Spring while gazing at the rising steams oozing with the thermal waters.
 Interestingly, one gets the chance to share casual fun and laughter with fellow visitors on the pool.

 How to Get to Asin Hot Spring?